 Construction tools play an important role in any construction work as they provide a good finish and ease of work by reducing man work.
 There are different types of construction tools and equipment used in construction.

 Building tools have their influence from ancient times to this period.
 Only the tools were used for scraping, cutting, chopping, hammering & moving in ancient times.
 But as development is being done in this time, there are very new construction tools, which work very well & very few people have requirements.

-This article gives details about some basic construction equipment list with uses,
+This article gives details about some basic construction tools names and pictures pdf

-Some important 75 construction tools and their uses are listed below:
+Some important 75 construction tools and equipment are listed below:

 - Measurement Tape